Plan.

 Drivers must upload photos of driver authorisation documentation (front and back) during registration.
 State-specific examples:

-• NSW: Eliminated Driver Authority Card; drivers confirm PT code on license
+- NSW: Eliminated Driver Authority Card; drivers confirm PT code on licence

 Driver Criminal Offences Check